-In the context of discrete probabilistic programs without conditioning, Klinkenberg et al. [14] use generating functions to analyze loop invariants and determine termination probabilities.
-In follow-up work, Chen et al. [3] extend these techniques to check (under certain restrictions) whether a looping program generates a specified distribution.
-Both papers rely on computer algebra, which only scales to real-world probabilistic programs under special circumstances: as demonstrated by Winner et al. [23], the size of the generating functions usually grows quickly with the data conditioned on.
+In the context of discrete probabilistic programs without conditioning, Klinkenberg et al. [17] use generating functions to (manually) analyze loop invariants and determine termination probabilities.
+In follow-up work, Chen et al. [4] extend these techniques to automatically check (under certain restrictions) whether a looping program generates a specified distribution.
+Their analysis tool Prodigy recently gained the ability to perform Bayesian inference as well [18].
+It supports discrete distributions with infinite support (but no continuous priors) and is less scalable than our automatic-differentiation approach (see Section 5) since it relies on computer algebra.

-Limitations Exact posterior inference is PSPACE-hard (so at least NP-hard) already for probabilistic programs involving only finite discrete distributions [13, Section 6].
+Limitations Exact posterior inference is already PSPACE-hard for probabilistic programs involving only finite discrete distributions [16, Section 6].
 It follows that our method cannot always be performant and has to restrict the supported class of probabilistic programs.
 Indeed, our programming language forbids certain constructs, such as nonlinear transformations and observations of continuous variables, in order to preserve a closed-form representation of the generating functions (Section 2).
 For the same reason, our method cannot compute probability density functions for continuous parameters (but probability masses for discrete parameters and exact moments for all parameters are fine).
 Regarding performance, the running time of inference is polynomial in the numbers observed in the program and exponential in the number of program variables (Section 4).
 Despite these limitations, our approach shows that exact inference is possible in the first place, and our evaluation (Section 5) demonstrates support for many real-world models and efficient exact inference in practice.